Cost-Free Personalization via Information-Geometric Projection in Bayesian Federated Learning: Personalization via Information-Geometric Projection

 We highlight the following observations regarding the relationship between $r_k$ and $\lambda$.

-\begin{remark} There exists an inverse proportionality between the Lagrangian multiplier $\lambda$ and the radius $r_k$.
-Specifically, as $\lambda \to 0$, the radius $r_k \to \infty$, corresponding to the case where the personalized posterior aligns with the global posterior.
-Conversely, in the limit $\lambda \to \infty$, the radius $r_k$ vanishes ($r_k \to 0$), leading to the assignment of the local posterior to the personalized posterior. \textbf{Therefore, by selecting a $\lambda$ we implicitly fix the personalization radius $r_k$}. \end{remark}
+\begin{remark} There exists an inverse proportional relationship between the Lagrangian multiplier $\lambda$ and the radius $r_k$.
+Specifically, as $\lambda \to 0$, the radius $r_k \to \infty$, corresponding to the case where the personalized posterior coincides with the global posterior.
+Conversely, in the limit $\lambda \to \infty$, the radius $r_k$ vanishes ($r_k \to 0$), implying that the personalized posterior collapses to the local posterior. \textbf{Hence, by selecting a value of $\lambda$, we implicitly determine the personalization radius $r_k$}. \end{remark}

-The main advantage of the equivalence between projections and barycenters lies in the greater tractability of the barycentic formulation.
-For example, under Assumption \ref{ass:gaussian_ind}, analytical solutions exist for both the RKL divergence and the Wasserstein-2 distance, as shown in \cite{koliander2022fusion,alvarez2016fixed}.
-These closed-form solutions enable a straightforward and computationally cost-free personalization process.
+The main advantage of the equivalence between projections and barycenters lies in the improved tractability of the barycentic formulation.
+For instance, under Assumption~\ref{ass:gaussian_ind}, analytical solutions are available for both the RKL divergence and the Wasserstein-2 distance, as shown in \cite{koliander2022fusion,alvarez2016fixed}.
+These closed-form expressions enable a straightforward and computationally efficient personalization procedure, incurring virtually no additional cost.